 Funds raised have helped with the costs of purchasing computers, tablets, interactive large screens, PE and sports equipment and kits, the Daily Mile all-weather track, and many other resources.
 The DPSA has over the past years fully funded the adventure play equipment including the galleon, the wooden climbing tower and the adventure trails as well as marking on the playgrounds.
 This not only makes play times more fun but also helps develop personal and social skills.
-More recently the parents have also contributed to a large scale drainage project to address the problem of flooding on the playground and field when it rains.
+More recently the parents have also contributed to a large scale drainage project to address the problem of flooding on the playground and field when it rains and the purchase of reading books.